pndang/pndang.github.io/experience.md

 - Implemented a character-based word embeddings model (char2vec) based on a recurrent neural network using Keras from TensorFlow, coupled with Scikit-learn for linear dimensionality reduction of vectors
 - Streamlined data labeling processes through the implementation of an automated Bayesian classifier, significantly improving efficiency
 - Leveraged API calls to query data from findl.com, allowing seamless access to essential information for analysis
-- Conducted comprehensive analysis of an S&P 500 stock and transformed insights into an interactive dashboard using Tableau, facilitating intuitive visualization and exploration of key metrics
+- Conducted comprehensive analysis of an S&P 500 company's stock/financials and transformed insights into an interactive dashboard using Tableau, facilitating intuitive visualization and exploration of key metrics
 - Demonstrated exceptional organizational skills by successfully coordinating projects and effectively managing team communication across 7+ time zones, ensuring smooth collaboration and timely delivery
 - Enhanced project management practices by refining and maintaining a dynamic PM dashboard in Google Sheets, enabling real-time progress tracking and streamlined reporting to supervisors